-An out-of-state institution that has more than ten students in a single program, placed simultaneously at one site in the State in a supervised internship, practicum, or field experience as a required part of a degree or certificate program shall:
+An out-of-state institution that has ten or fewer students in a single program, placed simultaneously at one site in the State in a supervised internship, practicum, or field experience as a required part of a degree or certificate program is not operating in Maryland but shall:

 (1) Submit to the Secretary, by June 30 of each year, an annual report detailing the number of students placed at internship, practicum, or field experience location; and